Strip whitespace (or other characters) from the beginning and end of a string

 Parameters

-Optionally, the stripped characters can also be specified using the character_mask parameter.
-Simply list all characters that you want to be stripped.
+The list of all the characters that need to be stripped.
 With .. you can specify a range of characters.
-Without the character_mask parameter, trim() will strip these characters:

 "\0" | ASCII 0 (0x00) | the NUL-byte |